dennisbirch/dbbbuilder-swift/README.md

 ### A framework for working in Swift with first-class objects persisted to SQLiite databases.

-- Works in conjunction with the [FMDB](https://github.com/ccgus/fmdb) framework
+- Works in conjunction with the [FMDB](https://github.com/ccgus/fmdb) framework to allow developers to work with first-class objects
 - Builds frameworks for iOS and Mac projects
 - Generates and updates SQLite database files and tables automatically based on your class definitions
-- Can be used to work with existing SQLite database files
+- Can be used with existing SQLite database files
-- Carthage-enabled
+- Install with Carthage or use as a Swift Package with SPM
 - Swift 5
 - Xcode 10.1 or higher